top of page

 Connect!
 Grant Awarded to:

 Connect!
 Grants are offered three times per school calendar year.
-Deadlines are the last day of each of the first 3 school quarters.
+Deadlines are at the end of the week of each of the first 3 school quarters.

 SillySTEM.jpg